“The Devil himself is still here . . .”

 This hospital was built on a 154-acre farm along the Mill River in Taunton, Massachusetts in 1854.

 |State Lunatic Hospital|

-The hospital originally named, State Lunatic Hospital was designed to treat the mentally ill.
+The hospital initially named, State Lunatic Hospital was designed to treat the mentally ill.
 It followed a plan developed by Thomas Kirkbride.
 He insisted the mentally ill should be treated with care and compassion.

-All this looked good on paper but what this hospital was for many years-- like most mental asylums in the U.S. at one time—was a place to thrown away a portion of humanity that no one wanted to be bothered by.
+All this looked good on paper but what this hospital was for many years-- like most mental asylums in the U.S. at one time—was a place to throw away a portion of humanity that no one wanted to be bothered by.

 |Click to enlarge|